sctnightcore/slowtoris/README.md

 ### Options:

   Options:
     -p, --port INTEGER           Port to attack on the remote target.
 Default is 80.
     -s, --sockets INTEGER        Number of sockets to open with the remote target.
     -r, --randomize              Randomize user agents for every new socket.
-    -T, --tor INTEGER      Open the connections through the Tor network by creating multiple instances of Tor (default is 13).
+    -t, --tor                    Open the connections through the Tor network.
+                                 Jus to be safe you might want to run this as root if you are using Tor.
+    -T, --tor_instances INTEGER  Number of Tor instances to start in rder to route the traffic through different circuits
+                                 (default is 13).
-    -x, --proxy host:port  Usage: -x proxy-host:proxy-port .Use a SOCKS5 proxy to communicate with the target.
+    -x, --proxy HOST:PORT        Usage: -x proxy-host:proxy-port .Use a SOCKS5
+                                 proxy to communicate with the target.
     -q, --quiet                  Run the script in quiet mode removing all output.
     --help                       Show this message and exit.